PULdischo/dsf-static-web/content/materials.md

 ## Research Materials

+You will need to bring research materials to this course to successfully build a prototype of your project.
+These materials do not need to be perfect or complete by the start of our sessions.
+Our goal is create a proof-of-concept, not a highly polished and completed project.

 `Research objects:` These can be image files, PDFs, mp3s, etc. You can have as few as 5-10 objects to build a successful prototype.

 `Metadata:` Metadata is data about data.
 You will need information about your research objects such as title, author/creator, object description, location of origin, and potentially more depending on your project vision.